 The coronavirus (COVID-19) pandemic is rising day by day.
 The global death toll has passed 207 K, as on the day of writing this article, and the numbers are still growing.
+As the number of COVID-19 cases increases, there is a simultaneous increase in the coronavirus scam as well.
 In this period of crisis, the hackers are all set to take advantage of the vulnerabilities that arise due to employees using their own devices, remote working, and more to steal data and money through ransomware.

-In the past few weeks, there has been a rise in coronavirus related phishing emails.
+In the past few weeks, there has been a rise in phishing attacks on mobile devices and other platforms.
 According to the security firm, Barracuda Networks, there were a total of 467,825 spear-phishing email attacks detected between March 1 and March 23, out of which, 9,116 were related to coronavirus.

 So, how does a phishing attack work?
 Hackers send emails appearing to be from legitimate organizations sharing details and information about coronavirus.